Updated: February 3rd, 2020

-But how does this affect your GMB listing and should you be concerned?
+But how does this affect your GBP listing and should you be concerned?

 How Does this Update Change My Local Ranking?

-Even if you had a highly optimized GMB listing before the update rolled out, this update would most likely affect it.
-Changes that professional SEO companies and business owners have seen after the update have included a massive decrease in online visibility in searches and on Google Maps, and jumps in rankings for businesses that might not be highly optimized.
+Even if you had a highly optimized GBP listing before the update rolled out, this update would most likely affect it.
+Changes that professional SEO companies and business owners have seen after the update has included a massive decrease in online visibility in searches and on Google Maps, and jumps in rankings for businesses that might not be highly optimized.

-Those with physical addresses seem to be less affected for zip codes they have a storefront in, based on our research.
-However, our research is based on a very small group of listings, so please don’t assume that research is 100% accurate, we’re using it as speculation.
+Those with physical addresses seem to be less affected by zip codes they have a storefront in, based on our research.
+However, our research is based on a very small group of listings, so please don’t assume that the research is 100% accurate, we’re using it as speculation.